Eolu/const-gen/README.md

     // primitive types.
     let const_declarations = vec!
     {
-        // Here are type definitions for our enums and structs above Attributes
+        // Here are type definitions for our enums and structs above.
+Attributes
         // will not be preserved, so we need to pass any we want in. const_definition!(#[derive(Debug)] TestStruct),
         const_definition!(#[derive(Debug)] TestTup),